ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 ## Create L1 manually with Go

-This repo helps you create and update L1 on Avalanche after Etna upgrade.
+This repo helps you create and update L1 on Avalanche Fuji after Etna upgrade.
 But heads up - you probably want to use `avalanche-cli` instead (it's much easier!).

 Quick start:

 - Run `./run.sh` to start a new L1 on Devnet
 - Run `./cleanup.sh` to clean up (keeps your keys)

-**What this does**: Creates a single-validator L1 chain, uses Devnet and gets AVAX automatically from the Ewoq key

 TODO (PRs welcome):